Foreign fighters in the Iraqi conflict: International

-Abbott signed an agreement with French President François Hollande to share intelligence on each other's citizens who had fought in Syria.
-He made a similar deal with Indonesian President Susilo Bambang Yudhoyono when the met on Batam Island in early June 2014.

-The Islamic State flag was seen being waved thrice in Jammu and Kashmir.
-However, Chief Minister Omar Abdullah alleged that: "You have to understand that no ISIS group has been identified so far in the valley.
-The flag of the Islamic State was waved by some idiots, which does not mean that the Islamic State has any presence in Kashmir."
-He further noted that legal action was taken against the tailor who made it and those who flew it.
-In another instance it was waved after Friday prayers.

-Also, the entire leadership of self-proclaimed Islamic State affiliate was killed by Indian security forces in June 2018, this erasing any presence of group in the area.

-The governments of Malaysia and Indonesia as well the Philippines and Thailand were also concerned about returning fighters.
+The governments of Malaysia, Indonesia, the Philippines and Thailand were concerned about returning fighters.
 On at least one occasion Malaysian reports indicated that Islamic State supporter terrorist groups have emerged to stake a claim over parts of mainland Southeast Asia.
 While some arrests were made, some of them had fled to the Philippines to forge an alliance with Abu Sayyaf, which is one of the Filipino terrorist group notourious for kidnapping, beheading and extortion.
 Many of the terrorists fled from Malaysia are believed to be not a Malaysian citizens, but instead were either Filipino and Indonesian nationalities who have disguised as a Malaysians by using fake identities.
 Malaysia's first suicide bomber attack occurred under the auspices of the Islamic State (though in Iraq).

-In 2014, U.S. Senator Ted Cruz introduced the Expatriate Terrorist Act which would allow the federal government go to court to revoke the citizenship of those who joins or aids a foreign terrorist group.
+In 2014, U.S. Senator Ted Cruz introduced the Expatriate Terrorist Act which would allow the federal government go to court to revoke the citizenship of those who joins or aids a designated foreign terrorist group.
 He cited his view that it was "necessary" to prevent citizens to fight for the Islamic State from returning to carry out "unspeakable acts of terror here at home."

 In November 2014, the United Nations Security Council adopted Resolution 2178 which focused on how states should deal with the foreign fighter phenomenon.
 The Resolution presents a holistic approach to the problem and therefore stresses to not only focus on military and intelligence solutions, but incorporate preventative and rehabilitative measures as well.
 Furthermore, governments are encouraged to developed counter narratives together with communities and NGO's.